Traveling is such an adventure and even more so when you travel with kids.

 Is it any wonder staying home sounds better than traveling with kids?

-But we have places to go, family to see and so we go.
+But we have places to visit, family to see and so we go.

 We love traveling and we wanted to raise our kids with an appreciation for different cultures and different people.
 So we have taken our children on adventures as far as Fiji.
 It was just two then and they were 4 and 2 (almost 3).
 And we all survived several cross country road trips, many of which were just me and three kids.
 Yikes!